ACCESS-NRI/access-om3-configs/documentation/docs/pages/inputs/Initial-conditions-generation.md

 - `INPUT_DIR`: Directory with processed WOA23 monthly files
 - `OUTPUT_DIR`: Where regridded output will be saved

-> Note: This code is not parallelised and may take approximately 24 hours to run for the 25km (0.25°) resolution grid.
+!!! warning
+    This code will be very slow for high resolution grids if the regridder's `apply_weights` function is not built with Pythran - see [here](https://github.com/COSIMA/ocean-regrid/blob/master/README.md)

 ---